 IDC Analysts forecast a growth in IoT solutions market value from $1.9 trillion in 2013 to $7.1 trillion in 2020.

-Business Insider also predicts $6 trillion spent on IoT solutions over the next five years as businesses value the IoT’s lower operating costs, increased productivity and help in expanding into new markets or developing new products.
+Business Insider also predicts $6 trillion will be spent on IoT solutions over the next five years as businesses value the IoT’s lower operating costs, increased productivity, and help in expanding into new markets or developing new products.

 Related article: Marketing Opportunities for the Internet of Things